keboola/notification-api-php-client/README.md

     - `STORAGE_API_URL` - Keboola Connection URL.
     - `TEST_STORAGE_API_TOKEN` - Token to a test project.
     - `TEST_MANAGE_API_APPLICATION_TOKEN` - Application token with scope `notifications:push-event`.
+    - `TEST_STORAGE_API_URL` - Storage API URL to arbitrary stack where the notification service is registered.

 - Set one of Azure or AWS resources (or both, but only one is needed).